ChenxuLi-cxli/ChenxuLi-cxli.github.io/README.md

-# Hi there, I'm lcx 👋
+# Hi there, I'm Chenxu Li 👋

 Welcome to the source code of my personal academic homepage.

-I am currently a Ph.D. student at the School of Computer Science, Nanjing University.
-My research primary focuses on leveraging artificial intelligence for robotic systems.

-## 🔬 Research Interests
-- **Embodied AI**
-- **Mobile Manipulation**
-- **Robotics**

 ## 🛠️ About This Website
 This repository contains the static source code for my personal website, featuring a modern, responsive Glassmorphism (Apple-style) design.